batuhangonenc/solutions-for-cs/README.md

 - void print (), prints circular linked list to end by head.

-- void push ( datatype arg ), adds a new node with arg to circular linked list.
+- void push ( const datatype& arg ), adds a new node with arg to circular linked list.

-- void delete_at ( int pos ), removes the node in position from circular linked list.
+- void delete_at ( const int& pos ), removes the node in position from circular linked list.

 - void insert ( node* new_head, int pos ), links the node in position to new_head and links the last element of new circular or normal linked list to the next element of the node in position.